Caching RxJS streams into Web Storage

 Web Storage Providers

 Let's start from the setter function.
-We need to subscribe to the Observable

-with the original JSON.
+• replace the Observable with the original JSON

 set(